-- "Reports/Identity Reports/Visitors" You can list details of visitor cards. - "Reports/Identity Reports/Access" You can list details of the access rights of visitor cards. - "Reports/History/Activity" You can view previous alarms and events generated by visitors. - "Reports/History/Cardholders Onsite" You can find out which visitors used an entrance reader. - "Home/Identity/Locator" You can find out the current location of selected visitors. - "Home/Identity/Muster" The muster (roll call) report includes visitors.
+- "Reports/Identity Reports/Visitors" You can list details of visitor cards. - "Reports/Identity Reports/Access" You can list details of the access rights of visitor cards. - "Reports/History/Activity" You can view previous alarms and events generated by visitors. - "Reports/History/Cardholders Onsite" You can find out which visitors used an entrance reader. - "Home/Identity/Locator" You can find out the current location of selected visitors. - "Home/Identity/Muster" Muster (roll call) reports include visitors.